 Seabirds are among the most threatened groups of birds because they face challenges both at their breeding sites and at sea.
 Almost one-third of all seabirds are on the global Red List, and they comprise nearly half of all threatened birds in South Africa.
 The Fitz’s Seabird Research Programme assesses the severity of threats faced by seabirds, and attempts to provide practical management solutions to reduce these threats.
-Southern Ocean species are mainly threatened at sea by fishing mortality and climate change.
+Southern Ocean species are mainly threatened at sea by fishing mortality and climate change, and by invasive species on land.
 Monitoring seabirds provides a window into the health of the Southern Ocean.

 - Florian Orgeret continued his post-doc at NMU, comparing seabird tracking data from Marion Island with similar data collected by French researchers at the neighbouring Crozet islands.

-- 25 papers on Southern Ocean seabirds and their conservation were published in 2019.
+- Twenty papers on Southern Ocean seabirds and their conservation were published in 2020.

-Agreement on the Conservation of Albatrosses and Petrels (ACAP); ACE Foundation; CNRS; DST-NRF CoE grant; European Union; RSPB; South African National Antarctic Programme; WWF Australia.
+Agreement on the Conservation of Albatrosses and Petrels (ACAP); ACE Foundation; CNRS; DSI-NRF CoE grant; European Union; RSPB; South African National Antarctic Programme; WWF Australia.

 Prof. Peter Ryan (FIAO, UCT)